terrenceshi/portfolio_3d/README.md

 ## TO DO:

- - see if you can make CS less hacky

  - art height discrepency
     - either hardcode since height pixel values
     - or change the containers transition property such that it wont transition on width change